Critical Mass was made by Jim Capp, Joe Cicak and Jerry Yingst at the end of 1981. This was their 2nd pinball machine prototype.

 Here is a story about Critical Mass.
 A Pinball Machine that had a chance to be a production game.
 However, the game was returned from Gottlieb back to it's owners, and they started other projects.

-Since there are plenty of pinball people out there, and you probably were not able to make it to the White Rose Gameroom Show 2006 or 2011 to see the game, sit back and take a few minutes to check out this page.
-The game will make an appearance at the 2016 show.
+Since there are plenty of pinball people out there, and you probably were not able to make it to the White Rose Gameroom Show 2006, 2011 or 2016 to see the game, sit back and take a few minutes to check out this page.

 Photographs used with permission from Jerry Yingst, Joe Cicak, and Richard Mason.